 Dr Hulley is a university lecturer in Musculoskeletal Sciences based in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences and a Tutorial Fellow of St Hilda’s College.
 Since moving to Oxford, Dr Hulley has been awarded a number of fellowships and research grants including a 5 year Arthritis Research UK Fellowship in 2004 and a 5 year Research Councils UK Fellowship.
 The research group that she leads explores cell signalling in bone and joint degeneration and regeneration with a focus on tendon biology.

 Dr Hulley was born in Zimbabwe and gained her developmental biology PhD at the University of Cape Town, South Africa.

-With over 2,500 alumni across Sub-Saharan Africa, Oxford has alumni groups based in Ghana, Kenya, Mauritius, Nigeria, South Africa and Zimbabwe.
+With almost 3,000 alumni across Sub-Saharan Africa, Oxford has alumni groups based in Ghana, Kenya, Mauritius, Nigeria, South Africa, Uganda, Tanzania and Zimbabwe.

 A number of key historical political figures in post-independence Africa and key academics were educated at Oxford.
 These include: